vintaclectic/website-content/post/javascript/javascript-array/index.md

 <!-- /TOC -->

 [JavaScript](/javascript/) arrays over time got more and more features, sometimes it's tricky to know when to use some construct vs another.
-This post aims to explain what you should use in 2018.
+This post aims to explain what you should use in modern JavaScript.

 ## Initialize array